The Chess Memory Palace cover

 Picture words are characters.
 Characters act in stories.
 We are going to place each picture word pair in a location, then craft a little one-scene story to memorise it.
 I call these stories composite images, because each one is composed of three elements: the first picture word, the second picture word, and the location.

-For example, let’s say you need to memorise a tree (first picture word) and alpaca (second picture word) in an aeroplane cockpit (location).
-Hopefully you are already imagining the tree and alpaca as vivid characters.
-The tree is an old, gnarly oak tree, waving its branches like arms and its roots like feet.
+For example, let’s say you need to memorise a tree (first picture word) and locust (second picture word) in an aeroplane cockpit (location).
+Hopefully you are already imagining the tree and locust as vivid characters.
+The tree is an old, gnarly oak tree with a face, waving its branches like arms and its roots like feet.
 Perhaps you are visualising an Ent from J. R. R. Tolkien’s The Lord of the Rings or a talking tree from C. S. Lewis’s The Chronicles of Narnia.
-The alpaca meanwhile is soft and fluffy with a big smile on its face.
+The locust meanwhile is giant, so the tree can ride it, hideous to look at, with bulging eyes and a sound like a grasshopper.

-Now you need to visualise the three interactions: (1) the tree with the alpaca, (2) the tree with the cockpit, and (3) the alpaca with the cockpit.
+Now you need to visualise the three interactions: (1) the tree with the locust, (2) the tree with the cockpit, and (3) the locust with the cockpit.

 1. Recall from Chapter 1 that the first picture word should be doing an action to the second picture word, or using the second picture word as a tool.
 The first picture word should also be positioned higher than the second picture word.
-In this case, I imagine the tree riding the alpaca.
-The tree roots are wrapping tightly round the alpaca’s belly, and two of its branches are holding on to the alpaca’s head, covering the alpaca’s eyes with leaves.
-The tree and alpaca are working as a team to reach all the controls.
+In this case, I imagine the tree riding the locust.
+The tree roots are wrapping tightly round the locust’s belly, and two of its branches are holding on to the locust’s antennae.
+The tree and locust are working as a team to reach all the controls.

 2. The tree is reaching up with its other branches, pressing the buttons on the cockpit’s ceiling.
 Some twigs are scratching the windscreen glass.

-3. Meanwhile the alpaca is using its hooves to press the pedals, with a sharp clacking sound, and its nose to push the throttle.
+3. Meanwhile the locust is using all six feet to press the pedals and its hideous face to push the throttle.

-When you imagine entering the aeroplane cockpit, it should trigger your memory of the tree and alpaca.
-The tree is interacting with the ceiling controls, the alpaca is interacting with the floor controls, and the tree is interacting with the alpaca.
+When you imagine entering the aeroplane cockpit, it should trigger your memory of the tree and locust.
+The tree is interacting with the ceiling controls, the locust is interacting with the floor controls, and the tree is interacting with the locust.

 In the same way, the more detail you put into each of the three interactions, the longer they will stick in your mind.
-The alpaca is pressing the pedals with its hooves and pushing the throttle with its nose.
-Each additional detail makes the image safer in your memory, and the less often you will need to review it (Chapter 7).
-It is helpful to “visualise” the interactions with multiple senses: imagine the feeling of the scratched glass and the sound of the alpaca’s hooves.
+The locust is pressing the pedals with its six feet and pushing the throttle with its face.
+Each additional detail makes the image more secure in your memory, and the less often you will need to review it (Chapter 8).
+It is helpful to visualise the interactions with multiple senses: imagine the feeling of the scratched glass and the sound of the locust’s wings.

 Practice

 Now let’s memorise a small repertoire, in the setting of an aeroplane.
-We will practice memorising Figure 2.2, which is a subsection of the Spanish Exchange Airport memory palace in Chapter 5.
+We will practise memorising the figure below, which is a subsection of the Spanish Exchange Airport memory palace in Chapter 5.

-By the way, you don’t need a chessboard to memorise Figure 2.2.
-But, in case you are curious, Figure 2.2 picks up the repertoire in the position below, with White about to play heart (13.Rad1).
+By the way, you don’t need a chessboard to memorise this tree diagram.
+But, in case you are curious, it picks up the repertoire in the position below, with White about to play rhododendron (13.Rad1).

 I am going to describe six composite images.
 Take your time.
 Imagine the stories in as much detail as you can.
 Don’t worry about memorising, just let your creativity flow.

-In this case the sponge was the second (passive) picture word and I find its texture memorable, so I didn’t actively turn it into a character.
-If it were the first picture word, I would make more of an effort to anthropomorphise it; perhaps turning it into a sea sponge with little eyes, or even replacing it with a children’s TV character who likes cleaning things.
+In this case the winch was the second, passive picture word and it was easy to integrate it into the scene, opening the plane door, so I didn’t actively turn it into a character.
+If it were the first picture word, I would make more of an effort to anthropomorphise it; perhaps turning it into a creature with little eyes.

 After entering, you can turn left to the cockpit or right to the main body of the plane.
 First let’s go left.

-Now instead of turning left, let’s go back to the entrance (after passing the heart and sponge) and turn right instead.
-You are going to (1) walk through business class and (2) economy class, then (3) put your luggage into the overhead lockers, and finally (4) sit down in your seat.
+Now instead of turning left, let’s go back to the entrance, after passing the rhododendron and winch, and turn right instead.
+You are going to (1) walk through business class and (2) economy class, then (3) put your luggage into the overhead locker, then finally (4) sit down in your seat.
 This sequence of four locations completes the aeroplane memory palace.
-I have drawn a map of the aeroplane in Figure 2.3.
+I have drawn a map of the aeroplane below.

-1. You enter business class.
-One of the executives has tried to show off her wealth by bringing aboard expensive jam and her pet alpaca.
-For a moment, the jam jar is balancing on the alpaca’s back…until it wobbles and tips and empties itself all over the alpaca.
-The alpaca’s soft white fur becomes sticky and clumpy as the sweet-smelling jam trickles down its flanks.
+1. You turn right to enter business class.
+One of the executives has tried to show off her wealth, and her terrible taste, by bringing aboard expensive orange-coloured apricot jam and her giant pet locust.
+The other passengers are clearly disgusted but don’t know how to react.
+For a moment, the jam jar is balancing on the locust’s back… until it wobbles and tips and empties itself all over the locust.
+The locust’s delicate body becomes sticky as the sweet-smelling jam clumps on its back.
 The jar itself falls to the floor with a crash and breaks into shards of glass.
-The alpaca careers wildly around the small space, treading on handbags and rubbing jam onto the seats and onto the shocked executives’ fancy suits.
-You try to rush past to get to economy class, but can’t help brushing the alpaca and getting jam on your shirt.
+The locust flies madly around the enclosed space, with a loud buzzing sound, rubbing apricot jam onto the seats and onto the shocked executives’ fancy suits.
+You try to rush past to get to economy class, but can’t help brushing the locust’s wing and getting jam on your shirt.

-…and that’s it!
-You have finished learning your first memory palace.
-Close the book, take a pencil and paper, and try to draw out the tree diagram.
-The aim is to lay out your 12 picture words in six pairs, and in the right structure.
-If you like, sketch the images as well – you don’t have to show anyone!
+If you like, sketch the images as well — you don’t have to show anyone.
 Take your time to walk through the whole aeroplane and visualise the composite images afresh.
 Feel free to add your own details and change the stories to your liking, as long as you preserve the picture words in the right order.

 Learning from mistakes